 Letters from the Earth by Mark Twain comprises of essays written during a difficult time in Twain’s life.
 The title story consists of eleven letters written by the archangel Satan to archangels Gabriel and Michael.
 It also consists of bedtime discussion with Twain’s children, Susy and Clara, about a family of cats, and an essay explaining why an anaconda is morally superior to Man.

-These books are the 10 best books written by Mark Twain, And if you are in search of books by Mark Twain, then this article has everything you need to know.
-Here in this article, we have listed 10 most famous works by Mark Twain with a summary.
+These books are the top 10 books written by Mark Twain, And if you are in search of books by Mark Twain, then this article has everything you need to know.
+Here in this article, we have listed 10 famous writings by Mark Twain with a summary.